 Everyone knows about the iconic Christ the Redeemer statue in Rio de Janeiro, Brazil, but there are actually a number of dramatic statues depicting Jesus Christ around the world.
-Christ the King in Poland wears a gilded crown.
+Christ the King in >Poland wears a gilded crown.
 Vietnam’s Christ of Vũng Tàu overlooks the ocean.
 In Nigeria, Jesus de Greatest is carved from white marble and is the largest statue of Jesus on the continent of Africa.
-In honor of Easter, we’ve rounded up some of the coolest Jesus statues around the world, be they underwater or on top of a hill.
+Below is a round-up of some of the coolest Jesus statues around the world, be they underwater or on top of a hill.

 Snorkel the warm, clear waters of the vibrant sea garden that is John Pennekamp Coral Reef State Park and you may come across a surprising sight: a large statue of Jesus 25 feet underwater.
 Christ of the Abyss is located off the coast of Key Largo in the Florida Keys and is one of the most famous dive sites in the world.
 His hands are raised toward the heavens in a show of peace, and if you can hold your breath long enough, you’ll find a plaque at the base that reads, “If I take the wings of the morning / And swell in the uttermost parts of the sea, / Even there your hand will lead me / and your right hand hold me fast” (Psalm 139:9).

 There are two more identical statues elsewhere in the world: The original one is in the Mediterranean Sea near Italy, and there’s another off the coast of Grenada in the Caribbean.

 Cristo del Otero, Spain